Kuwait Premier League: History

-The Kuwaiti Premier League officially began in the 1961–62 season, after playing unofficially for eight years (played with group of clubs: "Ahli - Al Jazeera - Arabism - Gulf - Solidarity - Al-Qubali, Al-Nahda, Al-Sharqai, Al-Merqab, Al-Mawalim and Al-Taawon).
+The Kuwaiti Premier League officially began in the 1961–62 season, after playing unofficially for eight years (played with group of clubs: "Ahli - Al-Jazeera - Arabism - Gulf - Solidarity - Al-Qubali, Al-Nahda, Al-Sharqai, Al-Merqab, Al-Mawalim and Al-Taawon).
 National companies and ministries were club's first sponsors.

 1960s

-In the 1961–1962 season, several new clubs joined (Al-Arabi, Qadsia, Kuwait SC, Kifan High School, Shuwaikh Secondary School, Industrial College and Police Team).
+In the 1961–62 season, several new clubs joined (Al-Arabi, Qadsia, Kuwait, Kifan High School, Shuwaikh Secondary School, Industrial College and Police Team).
 Al-Arabi won the league title without losing, and winning 7 points ahead of Qadsia, scoring 42 goals and conceding 10.

 In the following season, the number of teams was reduced to 7.
 Al-Arabi managed to win the second title in a row after winning 18 points ahead of Qadsia, scoring 45 goals and conceding 6.

-The third season of the league almost witnessed the end of Arabi monopoly, after fierce competition from Qadsia and other teams.
-Arabi and Qadsia were equal on points before the decisive match.
+The third season of the league almost witnessed the end of Al-Arabi monopoly, after fierce competition from Qadsia and other teams.
+Al-Arabi and Qadsia were equal on points before the decisive match.
 Al-Arabi managed to maintain the title after defeating Qadsia 2-0, scoring overall 42 goals and conceding nine.

-In the fourth season, school teams were removed from participating and league saw participation of 3 new clubs (Salmiya, Fahaheel and Al-Shabab).
-Kuwait SC managed to end the Arabi monopoly to achieve its first title, after winning the competition without any defeat.
+In the fourth season, school teams were removed from participating and league saw participation of 3 new clubs (Al-Salmiya, Fahaheel and Al-Shabab).
+Kuwait managed to end the Al-Arabi monopoly to achieve its first title, after winning the competition without any defeat.

-The 1960s witnessed a sweep of Al-Arabi when it won six titles against two titles for Kuwait SC and a title for Qadsia.
+The 1960s witnessed a sweep of Al-Arabi when it won six titles against two titles for Kuwait and a title for Qadsia.

 1970s

-The 1970 era began with Qadsia winning the 1971–1970 season for the second time in its history.
+The 1970 era began with Qadsia winning the 1970–71 season for the second time in its history.
 Al-Arabi lost its championship in a strange way during ten years.
-They did not win any title during this period until the end of the 1979–1980 season.
+They did not win any title during this period until the end of the 1979–80 season.

 1980s

-The eighties witnessed three new league champions, namely Salmiya who won its first title in the 1980–81 season, and Kazma club which won the titles of 1985–86 and 1986–87, as well as Al-Jahra SC, which ended the 1980s by winning the title in the 1989–90 season.
+The eighties witnessed three new league champions, namely Al-Salmiya who won its first title in the 1980–81 season, and Kazma club which won the titles of 1985–86 and 1986–87, as well as Al-Jahra, which ended the 1980s by winning the title in the 1989–90 season.